 - Which academic subjects interest you the most?
-Create a list and find you favorite school subjects to the list.
+Create a list and find your favorite school subjects on the list.
 Try to be specific.
-For science and math, be specific about the subject area or level—biology, chemistry, algebra, , and so on.
+For science and math, be specific about the subject area or level—biology, chemistry, algebra, and so on.

 - Make a list of your hobbies.
 Think about everything you do in your free time, including fun activities, stuff you consider picking up when you want to charge yourself up, and what you care about.

 - Write about why you enjoy them.
 For example, do you bake because you like to eat fresh cookies, experiment with recipes, or decorate with icing?
-Find are there any formal ways of entering the field, for eg: does it require a short term course or a long term study route is enough
+Find whether are there any formal ways of entering the field, for eg: does it require a short-term course or a long-term study route is enough

 - With the amount of information available online, you can easily try to find what the career/ jobs entail, the skills you need in the field, and the training or education that will prepare you.

 - Once you have a career field — or a few — in mind, dive deeper to learn what it’s like to work in that field.
 Talk to people who work in the field you’re considering.
 Connect with people through your family, and friends, and learn more about their work.

 - If you’re struggling to identify your strengths, weaknesses, and character traits, taking practice psychometric tests [aptitude tests] could bring them to light.
 A professional career counselor can help you figure out what your strengths are, and then help pair you with careers that maximize your chances of success.
 Having a conversation with them can help you discover careers you might never have considered — or even knew existed — on your own.